 In spring and summer, feed with a balanced organic fertilizer.
 Yellowing leaves indicate a need for more nitrogen.

 Oranges and other citrus are heavy feeders that resent close company, so companion plants have to be planted a little way away.

 Single Plants: 1' 11" (60cm) each way (minimum)

 Rows: 1' 11" (60cm) with 1' 11" (60cm) row gap (minimum)

 Sow and Plant

 Set out new plants in late winter or early spring.
 Grow in containers of rich compost to keep plants compact and to make it easy to bring plants indoors for the winter.
 Good drainage is essential.
 Start small plants in containers at least 12" (30cm) wide and pot them up a size yearly until they reach mature size.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.

 Prune in spring or summer to shape plants, and watch for thorns.
 Very sweet oranges need a long season of warm weather, but kumquats, calamondin oranges and satsumas fruit well in marginal areas or when grown in containers.

-Pick when richly coloured and fully ripe.
+Pick when richly colored and fully ripe.
 Picking can continue for several weeks as fruits do not ripen all at once.